Data Security: 10 Tips for Protecting Your Small Business

 4. Consider the Cloud

-Despite some of the negative security press surrounding the cloud, public options are often a viable way for small businesses to secure their data.
+Despite some of the negative security press surrounding “the cloud”, cloud storage is a real option.
 By storing information offsite and under a robust cloud provider agreement, companies not only limit the chance of an attack, but they have access to data backup in the event of a disaster.

 5. Encrypt What You Have